maarten-pennings/WordClock/README.md

 ![WS2812 and WS2812B](imgs/ws2812-ws2812b.png)

+The 4 pin devices are easy to control: 2 pins for power (VCC, GND), one pin to clock in the 24 bits RGB values (data-in), and one pin to clock out RGB data, which allows NeoPixels to be daisy-chained.

-This NeoPixel matrix is big enough to allow the clock to be 3D printed.
+The 8×8 NeoPixel matrix is big enough to allow the clock to be 3D printed.
 I used a printer with two heads.
 The first head prints the black encasing, the second head prints a transparent diffuser (also _inside_ the letters).
-This should prevent bleed.
+This should prevent light bleed.

 ![Side view](imgs/WordClockBleed.png)